 Nominees must be full-time classroom teachers in the state of Indiana (Certified Science Teacher in Grades 9-12).
 The nominee may, but is not required, to be a current HASTI member.

 HASTI recognizes outstanding Hoosier science educators who are innovators in their classrooms.
-All recipients will be recognized at the HASTI Annual State Conference at the Awards Banquet in February 2019.
+All recipients will be recognized at the HASTI Annual State Conference at the Awards Ceremony/Reception in February 2023.

-A short (250 word or less) explanation of why your nominee deserves the award including an example of your nominee’s exemplary science teaching.
+Nominator completes the on-line awards application registration.
+Nominator provides nominee’s school information, contact information and A short (250 word or less) explanation of why your nominee deserves the award including an example of your nominee’s exemplary science teaching.
+Nomination Link

-This section incudes the nominee’s brief work history, honors or recognition received, or examples of leadership within profession, professional activities, and publications.
+This section includes the nominee’s brief work history, honors or recognition received, or examples of leadership within profession, professional activities, and publications.

 Include one photo of the nominee.
 This photo will be used for publicity should the nominee be selected as the awardee.

-Section 6 – Two supporting letters from administrators, student or parent, and/or a peer teacher.
+Two supporting letters from administrator, student or parent, and/or a peer teacher.
 One of these letters could be written by the nominator.
 Support letters are limited to one single spaced, typed page.